AliceO2Group/QualityControl/doc/PostProcessing.md

 It might happen that one wants to get data and store data in different databases.
 Typically if you want to test with production data but store the object in test.

-This can be achieved by setting extra parameters in the task.
+This can be achieved by setting the extra parameter `sourceRepo` in the task.
 You have to add it to all your tasks as this is not a global parameter.

-`sourceRepo` and `destinationRepo` are both optional.
-You can specify none, either or both.
+It is optional.

+The destination repository is always the global one defined in the global configuration under `qc.config.database`.

 ```
     "postprocessing": {
       "MyPostProcessingTaskID": {
         ...
         "sourceRepo": {
-          "implementation": "CCDB",
-          "host": "another-test.cern.ch:8080"
-        },
-        "destinationRepo": {
           "implementation": "CCDB",
           "host": "another-test.cern.ch:8080"
         },